How Do I Know if My Teen is "Okay?"

 Where and with whom does your teen feel he/she “belongs”?
 What evidence do you see of this in his/her life and in your family’s life?

-Have you seen a change in this idea since the beginning of COVID-19 quarantines? (i.e. have school closures, canceled sporting events or clubs, changes in church activity, etc. impacted your teen’s ability to connect and feel he/she “belongs?”)
+Have you seen a change in this idea since the beginning of COVID-19 quarantines?
+Yes, even though it was over 24 months ago, these changes are STILL affecting how our teens process things.
+(How have those things impacted your teen’s ability to connect and feel he/she “belongs?”)

 What barriers do you feel prevent you from understanding your teen?
 Can you think of some ways to connect those gaps with your teen?